podsklanova/CCMM2/examples/README.md

 # CCMM Examples (v1.1.0)

-**IMPORTANT NOTE** (7th November 2025): These examples were originally prepared against CCMM 1.0.0 and have now been ported to be updated for CCMM 1.1.0.
-Element ordering, property names, and/or cardinalities may differ; each example has to be revalidated.
+**IMPORTANT NOTE**: These examples were originally prepared for CCMM 1.0.0 and have now been updated for CCMM 1.1.0.
+Element ordering, property names, and/or cardinalities may differ; each example has been revalidated against the current 1.1.0 version (from 11 November, 2025).

 This branch contains **illustrative examples of CCMM XML**, created by converting source records from the Czech national “catch-all” repository of datasets: